jasoncc2020/yongjiguan-academic-homepage/content/en/home/links.md

   [[item]]
   organization = "Master"
   organization_url = ""
-  title = "Computation Neuroscience Journal and lab" url = "" certificate_url = ""
+  title = "Laboratories that used to work and " url = ""
+  certificate_url = ""
   date_start = "2020-07-03"